 8. Little Adam’s Peak in Ella

 If you want to hike a little bit, I can recommend Little Adam’s Peak, since it is quite easy to reach and you get an incredible view of the nature surrounding Ella.
 The hike takes about 15 to 20 min (depending on your starting point) and consists mostly of stairs.
-You also have the possibility to use a zipline or go to beach club near the hike.
+You also have the possibility to use a zipline or go to the beach club near the hike.

 9. Nine Arches Bridge in Ella

 TIP: If you feel comfortable with walking on the train racks, you might even walk a little bit in the direction of the town (or even all the way to town).
-However, please be aware that there can be trains, so make sure to listen carefully whether one is approaching or not.
+However, please be aware that there can be trains, so make sure to listen carefully to whether one is approaching or not.

 10. Cooking Class at Spice Garden in Ella